To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The latest arrivals brings to 46 the number of lions at the 1 100 hectare sanctuary, which was once Camorhi Game Lodge, where lions, especially rare white ones, were bred for hunting.

 In 2006, the organisation bought the game lodge, including 25 lions, one tiger, two leopards and a host of buck.
-Another 11 lions were rescued in November from a safari park in Austria that had gone bankrupt and the sanctuary was officially opened in February.

 “The new habitat is a really perfect place for them to live out their lives with the peace and dignity they deserve,” Khalil said.